Dadakhanov/sql-projects-demo/README.md

-# PostreSQL Data Analysis Sample Files
+# PostgreSQL Data Analysis Sample Files
 These projects include the task to connect to the PostgreSQL database using DBeaver and perform some research on data provided by business clients